Wilderness (novel)

 Wilderness is a novel by American writer Robert B. Parker.

 Plot summary

 At 46, Aaron Newman was enjoying the good things in life - a good marriage, a good job - and he was in good shape himself.
 Then he saw the murder.
 A petty vicious killing that was to plunge him into an insane jungle of raw violence and fear, threatening and defiling the things he cared about.

-Wilderness is not a Spenser novel.
+Wilderness is a stand alone novel and not part of the Spenser universe.